assignments-codex/level-1-assignments/week-7/day-3-assignment.md

 #### Objective

 Original Utility App.
-Small app with events, input, and conditionals.
+Small multi-screen app that uses events, input, and conditionals.

 #### Requirements

 1. Two or more screens with navigation.
 2. At least one input, one event, and one conditional that changes the UI or result.
+3. Keep names readable and messages clear.

 #### Screenshots

 - Share link
 - One screenshot of the app running
-- One code screenshot of the core event + conditional
+- One code screenshot showing the core event and conditional

 #### Reflection